How we protect you

 Encrypting your information

-We use secure technology to encrypt your personal information on the Internet, such as your user name, password and account information.
+We use 128-bit encryption to protect your personal information such as your user name, password and account information when it travels over the Internet.
 You can be sure your information is encrypted when the Internet address starts with “https://” and a lock symbol is shown in your web browser.

 Our mobile applications use secure technology to protect you and your financial information.
 Some mobile features will be unavailable on devices that have been jailbroken, rooted or contain malicious software.
 You can restore the factory recommended security settings for your device and remove any malware or spoofing apps to use these features.